ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 # Objects/Entities

-Robot(Player)
-Fishes(List of fish)
-Dangerous(List of Dangerous objects)
+Trash(List different trash)
-Trash(List of disposable and non-disposable trash) *What other things are in the world that you need to design?
+Trash bin(3-5 different trash bins for different trash) *What other things are in the world that you need to design?
 These may or may not directly translate to actual objects and classes.*

 ## Core Gameplay Mechanics (Detailed)

-- Different Trash type will be randomly generated from the list at the edge of the screen.
+- Different Trash type will be randomly generated from the list at the bottom of the screen.
-- Vertical/Horizontal river flow by the animation of screen tilting.
+- 3 - 5 trash bins will be on the top side of the screen
-- Mouse activates trash picker with left/right click
+- Mouse drag trash with left click
-- Keyboard controlled robot that can move along the beach sid by pressing left/right arrow
-- Points increment/decrement on objects.
+- if correct trash overlap with correct trash bin, you will earn point; otherwise lose point.

 ## Feedback

 Player can clearly see points add/deduct from the score board in the screen.
-Right/Wrong click will also turn your trash picker into green/red for seconds.
+Right/Wrong click will also turn trash bin into green/red for seconds.
-The time will also be shown on the screen to display remaining time.

 # Story and Gameplay

 ## Presentation of Rules

-The game will provide tutorial and explain each key's function and mouse function.
-It will also give demo about fish/trash identification.
+The game will provide tutorial and explain mouse function, how to earn point and how will you lose point.
+It will also give demo of a simple gameplay.

 ## Presentation of Content

-Once the wrong trash has been picked up, game will prompt a knowledge about why this should/shouldn't be considered in this category.
+Once the wrong trash has been placed, game will prompt a knowledge about why this should/shouldn't be considered in this category.

 ## Story (Brief)

-Delaware Estuary is a beautiful place.
-Recently, many reports said that the environment problem is becoming increasingly severe.
-We need to think a way to protect our estuary and the adorable sea creature!
+Trash sorting is a very important thing for the society, it can not only reduce the waste that should be recycled but also provide a cleaner environment.
+Sorting needs people to be more awared of which trash belongs to where, for example, a plastic bottle should be recycled and battery should not go to landfill.

 ## Storyboarding